 Getting relief from morning sickness

-To help combat nausea, eat small amounts frequently.
+To help combat nausea, eat small amounts often.
 This helps prevent the stomach from being empty, which can make nausea worse.
 Choose dry foods such as crackers.
 Try sipping cold, clear drinks.
-And ask your health care provider about taking vitamin B6 or ginger to help ease nausea.
-Your provider may recommend that you try vitamin B6 and a medication called doxylamine to relieve the nausea.
+And ask your healthcare provider about taking vitamin B6 or ginger to help ease nausea.
+Your provider may recommend that you try vitamin B6 and a medicine called doxylamine to relieve the nausea.
 In some cases, alternative treatments such as acupuncture are effective in helping managing nausea during pregnancy.